nastaiza14/Devris_Mansion/README.md

-# Role Playing and Puzzle game: Devris Mansion
+# Role Playing Puzzle game: Devris Mansion

 Dialogue and Audio only game inspired by Sen's 2012 RPG game.
 Credits in the game.